dcepelik/ssq/README.md

 * KISS
 * Multilingual support
 * Support for idioms, language use examples
-* Support for failed queries (aka "did you mean") and non-exact matches
+* Support for failed queries ("did you mean") and non-exact matches

 ## Usage